Elements of Broad TTA

 Gathering of Native Americans/Gathering of Alaska Natives

-Gathering of Native Americans/Gathering of Alaska Natives is a Native-specific community prevention and strategic planning curriculum developed in the early 1990s by SAMHSA in partnership with American Indian and Alaska Native behavioral health experts.
-The Gathering of Native Americans/Gathering of Alaska Natives has been used in a wide range of settings to move communities toward healing and to address issues related to planning and prevention.
+Gathering of Native Americans/Gathering of Alaska Natives (GONA/GOAN) is a Native-specific community prevention and strategic planning curriculum developed in the early 1990s by SAMHSA in partnership with American Indian and Alaska Native behavioral health experts.
+The GONA/GOAN has been used in a wide range of settings to move communities toward healing and to address issues related to planning and prevention.
 The curriculum facilitates community engagement by using the four themes of Belonging, Mastery, Interdependence, and Generosity.
 It sets the foundation for community prevention planning in a way that is culturally appropriate, and is also used to guide community discussions, support healing from historical trauma, and enhance local prevention capacity and efforts.

-Learning Communities allow tribes to gather virtually through monthly webinars to discuss important topics.
+Learning Communities allow participants to gather virtually through webinar series on important topics related to mental and substance use disorders, suicide prevention, and mental health promotion.
 These events provide an opportunity to talk, teach, share materials, and inspire each other as participants engage and learn from each other’s backgrounds and experiences.
 Audiences throughout Indian Country are invited to attend these free broadcasts.
 Past themes and specific topics have included:

 - Two Spirit – What challenges do American Indian and Alaska Native Two Spirit tribal members face in regard to health care, confidentiality issues, and access to resources?